Pollard Friendly Ford Play of the Week

-The Pollard Friendly Ford Play of the Week comes courtesy of Zach Aragon and the Shallowater Mustangs.
+The Pollard Friendly Ford Play of the Week comes courtesy of the Shallowater Mustangs and Kreed Kotara.

-In Shallowater’s home game against Littlefield, running back Zach Aragon makes a big run for a Mustang touchdown.
+In Shallowater’s home game, Kreed gets an interception and takes it all the way back for a touchdown.

+He also recorded 10-tackles in the game, on top of the interception.

-By winning the Pollard Friendly Ford Play of the Week, Zach Aragon will receive a 500$ scholarship to the school of his choice.
+By winning the Pollard Friendly Ford Play of the Week, Kreed Kotara will receive a 500$ scholarship to the school of his choice.

 Copyright 2017 KCBD.
 All rights reserved.